Glacier’s Winter Glory

 Winter is probably the best season to see plentiful wildlife in Glacier (with the obvious exception of bears and other hibernating or subnivean creatures).
 Grab your binoculars and head to the Belton Hills area near West Glacier, where you’re likely to catch sight of elk — often in large numbers — without even leaving your car.
 And you don’t have to snowshoe or ski far up the St. Mary Valley or Many Glacier Road to see diverse critters galore.

-Come prepared: Few park facilities are open this time of year (limited services can be found in West Glacier, Polebridge and other small communities that flank the park).
-Ample food and water, extra dry clothes and proper emergency supplies should be with you at all times; download the Glacier trip planner at this link and review other winter safety resources before visiting.
+COME PREPARED: Few park facilities are open this time of year (limited services can be found in West Glacier, Polebridge and other small communities that flank the park).
+Ample food and water, extra dry clothes and proper emergency supplies should be with you at all times; check Glacier's winter trip planner at this link and review other winter safety resources before visiting.
 Be prepared for sudden weather changes; let friends know where you plan to go and when you plan to return.

 In the middle of it all is Kalispell, offering visitors a relaxed vibe, affordable accommodations and lots of fine and casual dining options.
 Tally it all up, and this is one lifetime memory that won’t cost you your life’s savings.